Buying guide

 Percept 100

-A controlled, comfortable option for players who want a modern 100 square inch frame with better precision.
+A controlled, comfortable 100 square inch frame for players who want precision with modern forgiveness.

 Tecnifibre